snottybrood/crystal-catchment-game/README.md

 Crystal Catchment is an environmental civilization simulator focused on the interconnected relationship between human development and the water cycle.

 Players are tasked with developing a vulnerable region surrounded by critical water resources and flood-prone terrain.
-Using a limited infrastructure deck, players must balance expansion, water demand, ecological resilience, and disaster mitigation in order to keep their civilization alive over a 100-year timeline.
+Using a limited infrastructure deck, players must balance expansion, water demand, ecological resilience, and disaster mitigation in order to keep their civilization alive.

 The game blends:
 - City-building simulation